Tracardi/documentation/docs/docs/qa/errors/error_19.md

 ### Solutions:

+- Connect tracardi to some subdomain of your website domain, if you domain is abc.com create a subdomain tracardi.abc.com and point it to tracardi API.
+This way there will be no cross-site requests.

 - You can change the **Referrer Policy** in your HTTP headers or meta tags to a more restrictive policy, such as `strict-origin-when-cross-origin` or `no-referrer`, to avoid sending referrer information in cross-site requests.
+  This is the solution that will work only with your browser.

 - Ensure that the domains involved in the requests are using secure HTTPS protocols.

-- Connect tracardi to some subdomain of your website domain, if you domain is abc.com create a subdomain tracardi.abc.com and point it to tracardi API.
-This way there will be no cross-site requests.